Yosemike/distillinstitute/_pages/start-here.md

 # Want to know a secret of value?

-I discovered it the hard way after I’ve waste so much hours in “learning”.

-Value is in what you do, not what you know.
-Just because you know something, it doesn’t mean that you’ve learned it.
+*Value is in what you do, not what you know.
+Just because you know something, it doesn’t mean that you’ve learned it.*

-To learn something, you must be able to apply what you learned to benefit yourself or other.
+To learn something, you must be able to apply what you learned to benefit yourself or others.

+This blog is for you, if you want to take the express lane of learning and take actions.

+I discovered it the hard way after I’ve wasted so much hours in “learning”.

-> Knowledge is knowing how to clean a window, wisdom is cleaning it.
-And it’s all about cleaning window here, for our clarity and sanity.
+> Knowledge is knowing how to earn money, wisdom is earning it.

+And it’s all about action here, for our clarity and sanity.

-## Distill Institute is the essence of more than a decade’s learning on self-improvement.
+## Distill Institute is the result of more than a decade’s learning on self-improvement.

 It’s for those who are looking to grow beyond what they’ve been given.
+If you believe excellence is achieved by deliberate practice and not mere talent, this is for you.

 I extract my learnings and compressed them into tools to build better habits for better health, wealth and ideas.